-Specialist services provide direct support to women and children experiencing family violence.
-Women can contact them directly, or they may be referred by police, GPs, hospitals or other services.
+Specialist services provide direct support to adult and children victim-survivors experiencing family violence.
+Victim-survivors can contact them directly, or they may be referred by police, GPs, hospitals or other services.

 Community legal centres

 Community legal centres provide legal advice and support on intervention orders and a range of matters relating to the separation process.
-In Touch Multicultural Centre Against Family Violence provides legal assistance for women from immigrant and refugee backgrounds, and the Aboriginal Family Violence Prevention and Legal Service (AFVPLS) provides support for Aboriginal women.
+In Touch Multicultural Centre Against Family Violence provides legal assistance for victim-survivors from immigrant and refugee backgrounds, and the Aboriginal Family Violence Prevention and Legal Service (AFVPLS) provides support for Aboriginal victim-survivors.